Emerge-Lab/gpudrive/README.md

 - Validation dataset (150 scenarios): `data/processed/validation`
 - Test dataset (150 scenarios): `data/processed/testing`

 ### Re-building the dataset

+GPUDrive is compatible with the complete [Waymo Open Motion Dataset](https://github.com/waymo-research/waymo-open-dataset), which contains over 100,000 scenarios.
+To download new files and create scenarios for the simulator, follow these three steps.

-Perhaps you want to use the To add more data and or  re-build dataset, first head to [https://waymo.com/open/](https://waymo.com/open/) and click on the "download" button a the top.
+1. First, head to [https://waymo.com/open/](https://waymo.com/open/) and click on the "download" button a the top.
 After registering, click on the files from `v1.2.1 March 2024`, the newest version of the dataset at the time of wrting (10/2024).
 This will lead you a Google Cloud page.
 From here, you should see a folder structure like this:

 ```
 waymo_open_dataset_motion_v_1_2_1/